DennisMuasyaWambua/Bionexus/HOW_TO_USE.md

 GET /api/v1/biodiversity/records/?lat=40.7128&lng=-74.0060&radius=10
 ```

-This returns records within 10 kilometers of the specified coordinates.
+This returns records within 10 kilometers of the specified coordinates using PostGIS spatial indexing for optimal performance.

 ### Creating and Using AI Model Feedback Loop